Luke 2

 But Mary preserved all these words, turning them over and over in her heart.

-Paraphrase: Meanwhile back at the stable, Mary was again lost in her thoughts.
+Paraphrase: Meanwhile back at the stable, Mary was lost in her thoughts.
 She could not stop thinking about what the shepherds had just told her.
-Some months back, she had been so puzzled by the report given her from the angel.
+Some months back, she had been so puzzled by the report she had received from the angel.
 (Luke 1:29, 38) Now the shepherds had confirmed what she had heard from angels.
 Who was this child she now held in her arms?
 Could it be that this child was the great King whom God’s people had been expecting for such a long time?

 Comments: